vsumaria/graph-theory-surfaces/doc/source/Setting.rst

   * A radius of '0' represents only the adsorbate and the surface atoms that surround it.
 This radius, will help aid in finding the type of active site for the given adsorbate.
   * Radius of '1' represents a graph with the atoms encompassing the active site as well as the nearest neighbors of the active sites as well.
   * A 0.5 increament in the radii will capture any adsorbate atoms that are bound to surface nodes present in the graph.
+ * Node and Edge Properties: Graphs are highly versatile representations.
+An added benefit, which, makes them very useful for atomic scale simulations, are the node and edge attributes.
+For example, the distance between the surface atoms can be a useful edge property to store, or the coordination number of the surface site can be another important node property to store.
+These can be used to conviniently store important atomic information.
+A list of useful node and edge attributes is given below:

+* Node Properties:
+   * Coordination number
+   * D-band center
+   * Electronegativity
+   * number of valence electrons

+* Edge Properties:
+   * Atom-atom bond distance
+   * Type of bond: surface-surface, surface-ads, ads-ads, H--bond (some of this is captured in the "dist" parameter above)
+   * bond energy of a given bond: this can be used to store entities like ads_energy between ads and surface atoms, vacancy formation energy between surface-surface atoms.